airbytehq/airbyte/docs/integrations/destinations/snowflake.md

 ## Step 3: Set up Snowflake as a destination in Airbyte

 Navigate to the Airbyte UI to set up Snowflake as a destination.
-You'll need the following information to configure the Snowflake destination:

-#### There are 2 way ways of oauth supported: login\pass and oauth2.
+You can authenticate using username/password or OAuth 2.0:

 ### Login and Password
 | Field | Description |